stashed/docs/docs/addons/etcd/tls/index.md

 #### Verify CronJob

-If everything goes well, Stash will create a CronJob with the schedule specified in `spec.schedule` field of `BackupConfiguration` object.
+Stash will create a CronJob with the schedule specified in `spec.schedule` field of `BackupConfiguration` object.

 Verify that the CronJob has been created using the following command,